VadimZubchenko/fullstack-open-tehtavat/osa0/uusi_muistiinpano/README.md

     server-->>browser: HTTP 200 OK<br/>[JSON file with all notes inside]
     deactivate server

-    Note left of browser: Browser executes the callback<br/>function that renders the notes
+    Note left of browser: The Javascript code's AJAX onreadystatechange<br/> event is triggered and browser renders the notes
 ```